skonkalmatt/pull-ups/PULLUPS.md

 Feeling the fatigue on every first rep but 3 reps not hard to push through.
 Can also feel the body weight dragging down.

+## 11/9/2025
+Rest day

+## 11/10/2025

+Part of afternoon lift

+100 in 30 minutes OMEM

+10 x 4
+20 x 3

+Actually felt pretty good.
+The reps didn't start getting jerky until set 8 and then only started getting jerky after set 25.
+I did start to feel some pain in my upper lats but was still able to control my reps once I decided to keep them strict.